micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

     ...
 }
 ```
-This function should read data to the custom transport.
-It returns the number of Bytes read
+This function should read data from the custom transport.
+It returns the number of bytes read.
 `transport->args` have the arguments passed through `uxr_init_custom_transport`.

 * **Stream-oriented mode:** The function should retrieve up to `length` Bytes from transport